Fat: Biological importance

 Fats are also sources of essential fatty acids, an important dietary requirement.
 Vitamins A, D, E, and K are fat-soluble, meaning they can only be digested, absorbed, and transported in conjunction with fats.

 Fats play a vital role in maintaining healthy skin and hair, insulating body organs against shock, maintaining body temperature, and promoting healthy cell function.
 Fat also serves as a useful buffer against a host of diseases.
 When a particular substance, whether chemical or biotic, reaches unsafe levels in the bloodstream, the body can effectively dilute—or at least maintain equilibrium of—the offending substances by storing it in new fat tissue.
 This helps to protect vital organs, until such time as the offending substances can be metabolized or removed from the body by such means as excretion, urination, accidental or intentional bloodletting, sebum excretion, and hair growth.

 Adipose tissue

-In animals, adipose tissue, or fatty tissue is the body's means of storing metabolic energy over extended periods of time.
+In animals, adipose tissue (fatty tissue) is the body's means of storing metabolic energy over extended periods of time.
 Adipocytes (fat cells) store fat derived from the diet and from liver metabolism.
 Under energy stress these cells may degrade their stored fat to supply fatty acids and also glycerol to the circulation.
 These metabolic activities are regulated by several hormones (e.g., insulin, glucagon and epinephrine).
 Adipose tissue also secretes the hormone leptin.